pepsipu/blog-bikeshed/unfinished/2022-09-01-tricky-topological-testing-for-much-needed-extra-credit.md

 Therefore, any problem set solvable on one surface is solvable on every other surface!
 Pretty neat, huh?

 <small>A bit of a nitpick, but RMT only applies to _open_ subsets without a boundary.
 However, you might have noticed that our surfaces contain points on the boundary, so we need to ensure we have a mapping which includes the boundary.
 [Carathéodory's theorem](<https://en.wikipedia.org/wiki/Carath%C3%A9odory%27s_theorem_(conformal_mapping)>) tells us that the mapping will still exists as long as the boundary is a [Jordan curve](https://en.wikipedia.org/wiki/Curve#Jordan).
-We won't get into the specifics of Jordan curves, but essentialy this means that our boundary must be a closed loop with no self intersection.
+We won't get into the specifics of Jordan curves until later, but essentialy this means that our boundary must be a closed loop with no self intersection.
 Since all our surfaces have this property, RMT still applies.</small>

-## Point Pair Classification
+# Point Pair Classification

 Let's work on the unit disk now since it's the simplest surface we can find and play with the different types of point pairs.